Submissions

 What we are looking for

-Most of all, we want stories we fall in love with – a powerful voice, a certain something that makes a work stand apart from the crowd, stories that we can lose ourselves in, and make us forget we’re even reading.
+Along with our personal wishlists, as an agency, we want stories we fall in love with – a powerful voice, a certain something that makes a work stand apart from the crowd, stories that we can lose ourselves in, and make us forget we’re even reading.
 We want great stories, told well.
 Stories that will change the world for the better.
 And we want to work with the authors who have those stories.

 Some of Alex's favourite books in red